 We were lucky enough, if that’s the correct term, that a spectator in front of us captured the knock out shot on his camera.
 We all watched the clip several times and winced from the foot clobber to the side of his face.
 The hard strike literally knocked the sweat off his head.
 It looked brutal in its execution and equally brutal to watch him carried out of the ring.

 What wasn’t brutal was the respect that the fighters gave to each other.
 I saw zero MMA/boxer style bravado.
 When a knockout occurred the fighter who delivered the knockout invariably checked on the well being of the downed fighter.

 The majority of the fighters were Thai, but these two heavyweights weren’t.
 Both fighters weighted in around 160lb.
 The Thai and Laos fighters were between 90lb and 130lbs.
 The fighter in the blue trunks was from Iran and the fighter in the red trunk was from Belarus.
 I thought the Belarus fighter was different than any of the other fighters that we saw.
 He played to the crowd, waving his arms for more applause and shouting back and forth with fans in stands.
-I was slightly disappointed that he won.
+I felt slightly disappointed that he won.
 I’ll give him this though, he definitely got the crowd fired up.

 We left during the last match and headed back to the hotel.
 We arrived around 6:15PM and left around 9:30PM.